Raihan139/Web-Shop/README.md

 #### 1. Define the DB Subnet Group
 1. Open the **RDS Console**, click **Subnet groups** from the left navigation panel, and click **Create DB subnet group**.
-2. Name the group `ecommerce-db` and set the description to `"Subnet group for web app RDS"`.
+2. Name the group `web-app-db-subnet-private 1` and set the description to `"Subnet group for web app RDS"`.
 3. Choose `Web App-vpc` from the dropdown list.
 4. Under **Add subnets**, pick your target Availability Zones (e.g., `us-east-1a` and `us-east-1b`) and carefully check the checkboxes corresponding to your two isolated **private database subnets**.
 5. Click **Create**.